 For third and fourth gear, turn the palm towards yourself.
 This makes moving the lever easier and helps prevent you from getting into the wrong gear.

-To practise moving the gear lever with the engine off, hold the clutch pedal down and move the lever into first gear, then into second etc. Try this a few times.
+Try this a few times.
 Once you have managed to go through all the gear positions, repeat the exercise while looking ahead through the windscreen.
 It is very important that when changing gear, you keep your eyes on the road and not to look down at the gear lever.

 Other Hand Controls